Low-finesse scattering and non-stationary dispersive dynamics of gravitational wave echoes: Physical distinction between the cavity-formation threshold and the time domain observability threshold

+In Sec.\ \ref{sec.III} of the main text, based on the direct comparison between the resonance linewidth and the free spectral range, we derived the effective reflectivity threshold for the occurrence of energy level aliasing in the comb spectrum, i.e., $R_{A,\mathrm{eff}} \lesssim \me^{-\pp}$ or $\me^{-2\pp}$.
+However, when we discuss the observability of cavity modes in waveform from the perspective of cavity lifetime, we obtain another threshold $R_{A,\mathrm{eff}} \sim \mathcal{O}(10^{-1})$.
+This appendix aims to clearly distinguish the different physical benchmarks corresponding to these two thresholds, prove that they are not physically contradictory.

-Consider a wave packet bouncing between two barriers separated by a distance $L$.
-The round-trip time is given by $T = 2L$.
-Let $R \equiv |R_{\rm RW}R_{\rm bump}|$ denote the combined amplitude reflectivity per round trip.
-In the geometric optics limit, the amplitude of the wave packet after $n$ round trips decays as $|\Psi_n| \propto R^n$.
-Expressing this as a continuous function of time $t = n \cdot 2L$, the decay law is
+We investigate the behavior of a wave packet traveling between two potential barriers separated by $L$.
+The effective reflectivity for a single round trip of the wave packet is still denoted as $R_{A,\mathrm{eff}}$, and the characteristic round-trip period is roughly $\bar{T}_{\mathrm{round}} \simeq 2L$.
+In the geometric optics limit, the amplitude decay of the wave packet after $n$ round trips is proportional to $R_{A,\mathrm{eff}}^n$.
+Mapping it to the evolution function at continuous time $t \simeq n \bar{T}_{\mathrm{round}}$, we obtain the exponential decay law of the wave packet amplitude